BLCM/cabinetsorter/README.md

       'cause that's what would make sense...
   - Greem's ASCII art (in, for instance, `RarityChanges`) has one char in it that we don't strip...
-  - Nifsara's multiple `UVHM Rebalance` mods are showing up individually in the `Game Mode Balance` section, but are all linking to the same file (since the category name is the same for all).
-Why doesn't this trip our anti-duplicate-name check?

 License
 -------